WHAT IS MARBLING TECHNIQUE?

 9. PROTECT YOUR CREATION

-When your creation is finished (sewn and assembled): apply Fiebing's acrylic resolene protective varnish .
+When your creation is finished (sewn and assembled): apply Fiebing's acrylic resolene protective varnish.

 INSPIRATIONS & TECHNIQUES

-MARBLE LEATHER BOOKMARKS
+MARBLED LEATHER BOOKMARKS

 Dimensions of our bookmarks: 4.8 x 14.6 cm / 3 mm thick

-ABAT-CARRE GUIDE >
+EDGE CREASER GUIDE >

-MARBLE LEATHER BOOBS KEYCHAIN
+MARBLED LEATHER BOOBS KEYCHAIN

-SEE THE FREE TUTORIAL AND PATTERN >
+VIEW FREE TUTORIAL AND PATTERN >

-MINIMALIST MARBLE LEATHER CARD HOLDER
+MINIMALIST MARBLED LEATHER CARD HOLDER

-SEE THE FREE TUTORIAL AND PATTERN >
+VIEW FREE TUTORIAL AND PATTERN >

 DON'T HESITATE TO PIN THE PHOTO ON PINTEREST TO SHARE THE ARTICLE!